gsoft-inc/wl-web-configs/docs/webpack/configure-dev.md

 `@workleap/webpack-configs` is now in maintenance mode.
 If you're starting a new project, consider using [@workleap/rsbuild-configs](../rsbuild/default.md) instead for better performance and modern tooling.
 !!!

-To configure [webpack](https://webpack.js.org/) for a development environment, execute the following steps.
+To configure [webpack](https://webpack.js.org/) for a development environment, execute the following steps :point_down:

 ## Install the packages